 SWNI will pay annual domain registration fees and manage DNS records for neighborhood association domains.
 The domain name can point to a neighborhood's webpage on swni.org or a independant website hosted elsewhere.
 Custom domain names include G Suite accounts using the domain name.

 Gmail, Docs, Forms, Sheets, Calendar, Drive and Google Meet are included with every G Suite account.
 Following are some of the ways SWNI has implemented G Suite for Nonprofits to support neighborhood associations.
 Learn more about G Suite tools at the G Suite Learning Center.

-- Members of a neighborhood board Group are the association's board members.
-When board members change, the Group is updated to reflect current board membership.
+- Members of a neighborhood Board Group are the association's board of directors.
+When board members change, SWNI staff update the Group.

-- These Groups facilitate communications to neighborhood board members.
-An email address such as email@example.com, forwards email to all members of the Group, making it possible to communicate with all board members of a neighborhood association without exposing the board members' email addresses.
+- The Group email address, for example firstname.lastname@example.org, forwards email to all members of the Group, making it possible to communicate with all board members of a neighborhood association without exposing their email addresses.

 - Members of a neighborhood Contact Group are the individuals responsible for receiving their neighborhood's land use and transportation notices.
 When representatives change, SWNI staff update the Group.

 - The Group email address, for example email@example.com, forwards land use and transportation related neighborhood notifications to individuals without exposing their email address.
-Communications from the City, developers and other civic organizations addressed to firstname.lastname@example.org, are forwarded to the appropriate volunteers.
+Communications from the City, developers and other civic organizations addressed to the Group are delivered to the appropriate individuals.

 A Google Drive has been set up for each neighborhood association, accessible by members of the Board Group.

 - Archives Folder

 - The Archives folder contains all the neighborhood's archives managed by SWNI.

-- The Archives folder is view-only by members of the Board Group and is updated by SWNI.
+- The Archives folder is view-only by members of the Board Group.